-Lymphoma, including Hodgkin lymphoma and non-Hodgkin lymphoma (NHL), represents approximately 5 percent of all cancers in the United States.
-Nearly 70,000 new cases of NHL and 9,300 new cases of Hodgkin lymphoma are estimated for 2013.
+Lymphoma, including Hodgkin lymphoma and non-Hodgkin lymphoma (NHL), is the most common blood cancer in the United States and is estimated to represent approximately 5 percent of all new cancers diagnosed in the United States in 2014.
+Nearly 71,000 new cases of NHL and nearly 9,200 new cases of Hodgkin lymphoma are estimated for 2014.

-Although the rate of increase has slowed in the past two decades, NHL incidence has climbed steadily since 1975.
+NHL incidence has been increasing since 1975, although the rate of increase has slowed in the past two decades.
 NHL mortality has declined since 1997.
-Incidence and mortality for NHL are higher for whites than for African Americans or people of other racial/ethnic groups in the United States.
+Incidence and mortality for NHL are higher for whites than for African Americans or other racial/ethnic groups in the United States.

-Risk factors for both Hodgkin lymphoma and NHL include having a weakened immune system or being infected with human immunodeficiency virus (HIV) or Epstein-Barr virus.
+Risk factors for both Hodgkin lymphoma and NHL include being male, having a weakened immune system, or being infected with human immunodeficiency virus (HIV) or Epstein-Barr virus.
 Infection with Helicobacter pylori or human T-cell leukemia/lymphoma virus type 1 (HTLV-1) increases the risk for certain types of NHL.
 The risk of NHL increases with age, whereas the risk of Hodgkin lymphoma is higher in both early adulthood and later life.
-Standard treatments for both types of lymphoma are chemotherapy, radiation therapy, and watchful waiting.
-Additional standard therapies include surgery for Hodgkin lymphoma and targeted therapy, plasmapheresis, and biological therapy for NHL.
+Standard treatments for both types of lymphoma are chemotherapy, radiation therapy, and stem cell transplant.
+Additional standard therapies include surgery for Hodgkin lymphoma and targeted therapy, plasmapheresis, watchful waiting and biological therapy for NHL.

 Examples of NCI Activities Relevant to Lymphoma

 - Members of the International Lymphoma Epidemiology Consortium (InterLymph), a group of epidemiologists researching the causes of NHL, undertake research projects that pool data across studies or otherwise undertake collaborative research.